 The divisions again join to form three cords.
 The cords are named by their position with respect to the axillary artery.

-The lateral cord is formed by the anterior divisions from the upper and middle trunks and contains fibres from C5, C6 and C7 spinal segments.
+The lateral cord is formed by the anterior divisions from the upper and middle trunks and contains fibers from C5, C6, and C7 spinal segments.